ddev/ddev/build-tools/README.md

 # Build tools for standard makefile

 **These build tools live at https://github.com/drud/build-tools**.
-If you are viewing this README in any other repository, it's important to know that modifications should **never** be made directly, and instead should be made to the base repository and pulled in via the subtree merge instructions below.
+If you are viewing this README in any other repository, it's important to know that modifications should **never** be made directly, and instead should be made to the base repository and pulled in via the instructions below.

 These tools add standard components (sub-makefiles and build scripts) as well as example starters for the Makefile and .circleci/config.yml.